HarryCapps/Functionality-of-Nicla-SENSE-ME/README.md

 C++ code used for the Gyroscope Sensor.

+CHEM501_GYRO_DATABASE.py

+Python code used to create a database for the gyroscope using SQL.

+CHEM501_GYRO_DATA_VISUALISATION.ipynb

+A jupyter notebook file with mulistep code to visualise gyroscopic data.

 CHEM501_DATA_CONVERTER.py

 Python code used to convert the data given by BSEC and BLE sensor into a csv file.